AI security threats: Why it is about data, not models

 The copy-paste problem nobody is fixing

-45% of enterprise employees are using generative AI tools.
-Most through personal accounts.
+The scale of AI tool usage is staggering.
+Enterprise AI/ML activity grew more than 90% year-over-year in 2025, with data transfers to AI tools rising 93% to tens of thousands of terabytes.
+Most of it through personal accounts.
 Every time someone copies data from your systems and pastes it into ChatGPT to “help write this email” or “summarize this document,” that data leaves your control entirely.

 LayerX Security found that AI is already the single largest uncontrolled channel for corporate data exfiltration - bigger than shadow SaaS, bigger than unmanaged file sharing.
 For every 10,000 users, expect around 660 daily prompts to ChatGPT, with source code being the most frequently exposed sensitive data type.